lee-dohm/git-delete-safe/README.md

 This utility aims to solve the above problem by verifying that a local repository:

-1. Has no untracked files
-1. Has no uncommitted changes
+1. Has no uncommitted files (whether modified, staged, or untracked)
 1. Has no stashed changes
 1. Has no branch that is "ahead" any number of commits